World 🢖 Asia 🢖 India 🢖 Madhya Pradesh

 Caves have even given the name to the town – "Panchmarhi" can be translated like "five caves" or also "five huts".

 According to the local mythology Pandavas were living in these caves for 12 – 13 years while hiding away from their enemy relatives.
 There are several more Pandava Caves in India where reportedly have been hiding these same Pandavas – like Pandav Leni Caves in Nashik, Maharashtra.

-One of brothers, Arjuna, taught music to Nagpati, he wedded daughter of Nagraj Vasu who lived in Nagdwari some 15 km from Panchmarhi.
+One of the brothers, Arjuna, taught music to Nagpati, he wedded the daughter of Nagraj Vasu who lived in Nagdwari some 15 km from Panchmarhi.